jamesrf/opensrf-node/README.md

 This library is designed for client NodeJS applications to talk to Evergreen servers using OpenSRF over websockets.

-It is based heavily on the OpenSRF Javascript libraries by Bill Erickson, found in the [https://git.evergreen-ils.org/OpenSRF](OpenSRF Git Repo).
+It is based heavily on the OpenSRF Javascript libraries by Bill Erickson, found in the [OpenSRF Git Repo](https://git.evergreen-ils.org/OpenSRF).
 The IDL component has been derived from bits of the Angular IDL service.

 This client only works with websockets.
 I have removed the code for other transports to simplify things.